Private-label Event Apps: What You Need to Know

 Event apps have become integral to event marketing strategies.
 Yet a recent update to the Apple App Store has caused a dramatic shift in the industry.
-The Event App Primer covers everything you need to know to stay abreast of these changes.
+This private-label event app primer covers everything you need to know to stay abreast of these changes.

 Soon the words Twitter, Uber, Lyft, WeChat, Kik and Facebook would become inseparable from the mobile phone.
 In fact, Facebook’s Mark Zuckerberg went so far as to maintain a “mobile-first” strategy for the multi-billion dollar social network—something that other companies subsequently adopted.

-The rise of the mobile phone also gave rise to the event app—a mobile-first solution that allows attendees to navigate and engage events in unparalleled ways.
-As the event app space evolved, it allowed users to apply their branding in increasingly more nuanced and precise ways, culminating in the “white label” event app.
+The rise of the mobile phone also gave rise to the event app — a mobile-first solution that allows attendees to navigate and engage events in unparalleled ways.
+As the event app space evolved, it allowed users to apply their branding in increasingly more nuanced and precise ways, culminating in the private-label event app.

 Readers will also learn how event apps can fit into a larger event software system as a touch-point for collecting data on attendees, speakers, sessions and sponsors.
 At the end of this guide, readers will find 24 questions that buyers should ask when comparing event app vendors.
 These questions include:

 - What sort of event app do you offer?
-A custom-made white label app, a templated white label app, a branded container app or a non-branded container app?
+A custom-made private-label mobile app, a templated private-label mobile app, a branded container app, or a non-branded container app?

 - If there are bugs in my app once it is published, will you resolve them?
 If so, is there an additional fee?